UPDATE

 Ongoing

-Status Key: Proposed Active / Pending Watch
+Status Key: Proposed Active / Pending / Hearing Scheduled Watch / Status Unclear

 What These Changes Mean for You